 As we get more stressed, our breathing becomes shallower.
 We take in less oxygenated air and expel less carbon dioxide, therefore decreasing the focus and function of the brain and body in general.

 In moments of stress, we activate the sympathetic nervous system – our muscles contract and we revert to the ‘fight, flight or freeze’ response.
-By slowing down our breath and taking longer, deeper breaths, we trigger the parasympathetic nervous system – known as ‘rest and digest’.
+By slowing down and taking longer, deeper breaths, we trigger the parasympathetic nervous system – known as ‘rest and digest’.
 This helps us to calm down, relax our body, become present and clear our mind.

 Meditation is of course a great way to focus on the breath, but you don’t have to be a meditator, or even want to be one.
 You can focus on the breath at any point of the day, as you walk or sit at your desk.
 You could try a “3-minute breathing space” exercise, taken from MBSR – Mindfulness-Based Stress Reduction – which can be done anywhere from the bus to the toilet cubicle.
-That’s just 180 seconds out of day to give yourself space and a time out.
+That’s just 180 seconds out of your day to give yourself a time out.

 WRITE IT DOWN

 If you find that your mind is racing and your head feels fit to burst, writing things down can help.

 Rather than having the same thoughts rolling back round in your mind, change the momentum and propel them forward and out onto paper.
 This clears space for more constructive thoughts and creativity.
 There are a number of ways that you can do this exercise.
 You can keep a journal by your bedside and empty your mind of your troubling thoughts before you go to sleep (better sleep will also contribute to lower stress levels).